![]() |

 Modulus of rupture | 6100 psi |

-TPX windows are well-suited for vacuum applications.
-A cyclo olefin polymer ZEONEX is offered to use in an ultra-high vacuum environment (10-9 – 10-11 mm Hg).
-This material is characterized by excellent mechanical properties, good chemical stability and very low outgassing in a vacuum.
+Besides that, we provide a cyclo olefin polymer ZEONEX® to use in an ultra-high vacuum environment (10-9 – 10-11 mm Hg).
+It is characterized by excellent mechanical properties, good chemical stability and very low outgassing in a vacuum.
+Key characteristics of this material are given below.

 Tensile modulus (ISO527-2) | 363000 psi |